 GameOver ZeuS first reared its ugly head in 2011.
 A vital component to making GameOver ZeuS possible was the use of a type of ransomware called Cryptolocker.
 Cryptolocker works by installing itself onto a victim's computer, typically via spam emails with an attachment that would be enticing for the victim to open.
 The attacker then has the ability to encrypt the victim's personal files and hold them for ransom.
 Cryptolocker utilizes robust encryption, which cannot be broken and is, therefore, one of the most dangerous types of ransomware out there.

 The typical transaction for a victim to regain control after becoming infected would transpire in a manner similar to this:

-- Victim visits their bank online and fill out their login information.
+Victim visits their bank online and fills out their login information.

 Attackers intercept the login information

 The attacker would attempt to log in to the victim's account but might encounter additional security questions.

 The attacker would then extort the security question answers out of the victim, and the victim would provide the required information in order to regain their information.

 Attackers would then log in to the victim's account and complete the transaction.